wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

 ##### 212 Liquidation

-*   [Parts 16][528] and [17][529] of the Companies Act 1993 shall apply, with any necessary modifications, to a licensing trust as if it was a company incorporated under that Act.
+*   [Parts 16][527] and [17][528] of the Companies Act 1993 shall apply, with any necessary modifications, to a licensing trust as if it was a company incorporated under that Act.

-    Section 212: substituted, on 1 July 1994, by [section 4][530] of the Sale of Liquor Amendment Act 1993 (1993 No 119).
+    Section 212: replaced, on 1 July 1994, by [section 4][529] of the Sale of Liquor Amendment Act 1993 (1993 No 119).

 ##### 213 Distribution of assets where trust put into liquidation

 *   Where the High Court puts a licensing trust into liquidation, any net surplus, whether or not in money, shall be distributed to each local authority whose district is included wholly or partly within the trust district; and, where 2 or more such local authorities qualify, the court shall determine the shares in proportion to the number of residents of each local authority's district who are electors of the licensing trust.

-    Section 213: substituted, on 1 July 1994, by [section 4][530] of the Sale of Liquor Amendment Act 1993 (1993 No 119).
+    Section 213: replaced, on 1 July 1994, by [section 4][529] of the Sale of Liquor Amendment Act 1993 (1993 No 119).

 #### Special provisions relating to existing district and suburban trusts